Gift-Giving with No Wrapping Required

 Answer: As is often the case with dwindling populations, humans tend to be the main predator.
 Here in Mongolia, snow leopards tend to prey upon herd animals.
-Nomads and have lost many an animal to a leopard and they are often shot in retaliation for a lost goat or other member of the herd.
+Nomads and have lost many an animal to a leopard and they are often shot in retaliation for a lost goat or another member of the herd.
 World Wildlife Fund is helping to educate the locals and we are finding that attitudes are indeed changing thanks to their hard work.

 Question: How can an individual support these conservation efforts?

 Answer: Travel with us to see these beautiful creatures, of course!
-Our trip helps support the work of World Wildlife Fund’s Mongolia office’s project to protect snow leopards.
+Our trip helps support the work of the World Wildlife Fund’s Mongolia office’s project to protect snow leopards.
 Thanks to this recent trip, Nomadic Expeditions donated $20,000 to their efforts.
 As this trip grows, we will be able to support WWF even further.

 Interested in learning more about this trip?
 View the details here.